tfer/qmk_firmware-No_Changes/readme.markdown

 You can build the firmware of any of the provided keyboard, as long as it does not depend on any files in a branch other than master as that is the only branch included in this fork.

-Building firmware is done in unix-like system, i.e.: linux, mac, or wsl.
+Building firmware is done on unix-like system, i.e.: linux, mac, or wsl.

 # Working on your own keyboard firmware
 To work on your own keyboard layouts, we pull in your layout files from its own repository as a git submodule.
-This isn't done in the main branch, but in a separate branch.